numToStr/vim-beginnings/slides.md

 # Buffers & Windows

 **Buffer** is a file loaded into memory for editing.
-Think of it as a tab.

 **Window** is a viewport onto a buffer.
 You can use multiple windows on one buffer, or several windows on different buffers.
-Think of this is as splits.

 #### Navigating buffers/windows